 Why designing for healthcare is the worst in the best way possible

-Have you seen the interface your doctor has to deal with on the daily?
+Have you seen the interface your doctor has to struggle with?
 It’s something nightmares are made of.

-I recently took on a project for a healthcare insurance company with the goal to challenge the idea that the healthcare industry is a forgotten one.
+I recently took on a project for a U.S. healthcare insurance company with the goal to challenge the idea that UX design has no place in this type of industry.

 Initially I was brought on to the project to make their current iOS app look androidy and slap on some OS conventions.
 The development team was already heads down and making swift progress.